 Young Voices of Macedon seeks to provide quality music education for children in the context of choral singing.
-In particular, it aims to:
+In particular it aims to:

-Encourage a love of group singing and quality music.
+Encourage a love of group singing and quality music

-Guide young singers in developing vocal technique.
+Guide young singers in developing vocal technique

-Provide training in music reading, part-singing, aural skills and general musicianship.
+Provide training in music reading, part-singing, aural skills and general musicianship

-Assist choristers to develop vocal confidence and performance skills.
+Assist choristers to develop vocal confidence and performance skills

-Offer a range of performance opportunities.
+Offer a range of performance opportunities

-Provide an enjoyable social environment.
+Provide an enjoyable, inclusive and social environment.

 The Vivo group comprises children from 5 to 8 years and those in need of assistance in developing security in pitch.
 The programme is largely Kodaly-based and includes musical games and action songs.